 • Reduce to the max: greenfield design projects

-While each project type is discussed in greater detail below, the general principle is that a small CAPEX investment in optimization modules will pay dividends in the form of both immediate CAPEX project savings as well as through longterm reductions in OPEX costs.
+While each project type is discussed in greater detail below, the general principle is that a small CAPEX investment in optimization modules will pay dividends in the form of both immediate CAPEX project savings and long-term reductions in OPEX costs.

 Shrink to Grow